If the Car Beside You Moves Ahead

 "If the Car Beside You Moves Ahead" is a song and non-album single by English electronic music producer and singer-songwriter James Blake.
 It was written by Blake and produced alongside Dominic Maker of electronic music duo Mount Kimbie.
 A music video directed by Alexander Brown was released on 25 January 2018 having premiered at his BBC Radio 1 residency and was released as a single the next day.

 Musically, the song is a return to Blake's experimental music found in his earlier works, and it received generally positive reviews, most critics praising Blake's return to the style of music from his early career.
+The song appears as a bonus track on the Japanese deluxe edition of Blake's fourth studio album, Assume Form.